ParisX1/Leetcode-Easy-Collection-in-C/README.md

 [Leetcode Easy Collection Top Interview Questions](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)

 These were completed in preparation for Georgia Tech's _Graduate Introduction to Operating Systems_ class, summer 2023.
-Although the class is not an algorithms class, it heavily uses c, and so Leetcode seemed to be as good as way as any to practice c coding.
+Although the class is not an algorithms class, it heavily uses c, and so Leetcode seemed a good way to practice c coding.

-Below are some notes / references for various algorithms.
+Notes / references for various algorithms below.

 ## Single Number Hash
 Good reference code for structs, a simple hash table, and passing pointers to the struct array between methods.